 The support we give from Elswick House ...

 This is a new project for us.
-Each term we plan to have a Kibera Day when we learn about Kenya and a little of the lives of Jackson and Roselyne.
+Each term we plan to have a Kibera Week when we learn about Kenya and a little of the lives of Jackson and Roselyne.
 We consider it a wonderful opportunity for our children to gain an insight into the lives of children in a very different part of the world to their own, and who do not have the advantages in life, which they have.
 We intend to exchange information and photographs and, occasionally, organise money-raising events and collections of toys and clothes.
+Our first Kibera Week was in October 2019.
+You can see photographs and a report of the week on the Parents Page.